Cloud v on-premise Digital Signage

 In addition to Salesforce.com, many of us use the Cloud everyday, probably without realising, as Social Media platforms such as Facebook and Twitter are hosted on the Cloud, as too are Google Apps including Gmail, which many commercial organisations have adopted within their businesses.

-Another major advantage of Cloud based digital signage solutions over on-premise, is that Cloud based offerings are provided as a service.
-At Signagelive, this means that from the moment you take a free trial, through to rolling out a network of a few (or maybe a few thousand) digital signage players, you have our support team on-hand, ready to help you every step of the way.
+Another major advantage of Cloud based Digital Signage solutions over on-premise, is that Cloud based offerings are provided as a service.
+At Signagelive, this means that from the moment you take a free trial, through to rolling out a network of a few (or maybe a few thousand) Digital Signage players, you have our support team on-hand, ready to help you every step of the way.
 All Signagelive users can click on the ‘live help’ icon from within Signagelive at anytime and chat with our support team or raise a support ticket at the click of a mouse and our support team will get back to you straight away.
 This support is for everyone who uses Signagelive, from the person in a reception area managing the scrolling welcome ticker, through to other members of the end users team, the reseller that installed the Signagelive solution and our distribution partner that sold it to them.

 Adding to the free support, all Signagelive users receive free software updates at no extra cost whilst they have a current licence and all Signagelive licences are sold on a simple ‘all inclusive’ basis, with one price per player covering all features, so you do not have to choose from an impossibly difficult price list to get the true cost per player for your requirements.